 By July the children have had up to 8 years of opportunity and have developed the academic and social skills they need to be able to move forward with confidence to the next stage of their education.

 Maths in Year 6 focuses on achieving mastery of previously taught concepts to enable children to not only do well in their SATs but also to give them confidence when they begin secondary school.
 Reasoning problems and puzzles are picked apart to help children use their maths in real-world contexts and more sophisticated concepts such as proportion, ratio and algebra.

 In English, children will look at more subtle inferences and authorial techniques when analysing texts and consolidate and extend their knowledge of English Grammar.
 Reading for pleasure and gaining experience of a wide variety of genres is vital to success and reading aloud should still be practise at home where it will form an important part of the autumn English Speaking Board examination.

-History in Form 6 continues in chronological order, entering the twentieth century and studying the First World War, changes in Britain since 1945 and the technological revolutions of the twenty first century.
+History in Year 6 continues in chronological order, this year entering the twentieth century and studying World War I, the Cold War and technological revolutions of the twenty first century.
 Art, Design and Technology and Computing all involves hands on creative work ranging from designing and making phone cases to programming and presentation skills.

 Pupils in Year 6 have numerous opportunities open to them.
 In music, when they pass Grade 1 on a woodwind or brass instrument they will be invited to join the school band.